 - Users that fail to keep devices and software upgraded and patched to the latest versions

 With insider threats on the rise, healthcare organizations must protect themselves against the risks that they pose to save both costs and patient lives.
-By onboarding new hires and continuously training them on HIPAA requirements, best practices for cybersecurity, as well as potential consequences for legal and policy violations, users will be empowered with the knowledge needed to protect the privacy and security of PHI.
-And strengthening cybersecurity measures along with implementing proactive patient privacy monitoring can stop attackers in their tracks – before they can walk away with valuable patient information.
+By onboarding new hires and continuously training them on HIPAA requirements, best practices for cybersecurity, as well as potential consequences for legal and policy violations, users will be empowered with the knowledge needed to protect the privacy and security of PHI, PII, and other sensitive information.
+And strengthening cybersecurity measures along with implementing proactive patient privacy monitoring for EHRs and user activity monitoring for cloud applications like Salesforce can stop attackers in their tracks – before they can walk away with valuable information.